Kernix13/markdown-cheatsheet/README.md

 ## Advanced markdown

-The following examples bring your markdown files up to the next level and will make your files stand out!
+The following examples are not so much **_advanced_** but the first two bring your markdown files up to the next level and will make your files stand out!
+The last two - not so much.

 ### Task lists